From darkness to light: my shamanic path

 “Real love, care for the soul of the other, can involve what seems unloving at the time but will assist that person to awaken.”
 (Rutherford 2001)

-My name is Dr Susanne Boerner, founder of White Owl Shamanism.
-I am an accredited shamanic practitioner, social sciences expert, counsellor, and Assistant Professor with 20 years of experience in research, policy, and education on emotions and mental health.
-I have a particular interest in human wellbeing, deep self-discovery, and healing.
-My passion is to explore how we can build resilience in today’s world of environmental and social challenges where many people experience depression, anxiety, a lack of purpose, as well as a sense of disconnection from self, others, and nature.
+My name is Susanne Boerner, founder of White Owl Shamanism.
+I am an accredited shamanic practitioner (I.P.H.M.), wellbeing researcher (Assistant Professor, PhD), and spiritual coach.
+Currently based in Birmingham, I have over 20 years of experience in community-based research, education and practice focusing on emotions, well-being, and mental health.
+My passion is to support individual, community, and planetary healing by guiding others on their path to release their pain and reclaim joy in a world where so many people experience depression, anxiety, a lack of purpose, and a sense of disconnection from self, others and nature.

-Learning from indigenous communities such as the Huichols and curanderas (traditional healers) in Mexico, indigenous communities in the Brazilian Amazon region and Celtic traditions in the UK, the deep connection with the nature and ancestral wisdom helped me (re-)discover my true self and heal my deepest wounds at soul level.
-Shamanic healing helped me heal at soul level to reclaim my light, helping me step out of the cycle of victimhood and suffering to step into courage, freedom, and personal power.
+Learning from indigenous communities such as the Huichol, Toltec wisdom and curanderas (traditional healers) in Mexico, indigenous communities such as the Yawanawa from the Brazilian Amazon region and Celtic shamanic traditions in the UK, the deep connection with the nature and ancestral wisdom helped me (re-)discover my authentic self and heal my deepest wounds at soul level.
+Spiritual shamanic healing and practices helped me reclaim my light and joy, guiding me out of the cycle of victimhood and suffering to step into my own courage, freedom, and personal power.

-The healing power of shamanic wisdom has not only set me free but has also helped me uncover my own unique calling and gift as a healer.
+During my own healing journey, I had to release old stories and rewrite the narrative of the past.
+The healing power of shamanic wisdom has not only guided me into joy and freedom but has also helped me uncover my own unique calling and gift as a healer.
 It is said that the shaman walks with one foot in the spirit world and one foot in the everyday world and goes through a rigorous preparation before their shamanic initiation - often by illness or through death-related experiences (Rutherford 2001).
 As a sole survivor of a triplet pregnancy, I was familiar with death before I was even born and have perhaps always felt more at home in the spirit realms than in the human world.

 My professional and personal journey of (un-)becoming

-In my attempt to raise awareness of more holistic understandings of psycho-spiritual health and wellbeing, I have always combined my curiosity, passion for other cultures, and my sense of purpose in helping others.
-I spent over six years researching with marginalised children and youth in Mexico and Brazil to understand socio-environmental determinants of health and to promote youth resilience.
-My research is firmly guided by the understanding that we are all teachers and learners at the same time.
-The magic happens when we remember and recognise our shared humanity.
+In my attempt to raise awareness of more holistic understandings of emotional and psycho-spiritual health and wellbeing, I have always combined my curiosity and passion for learning with other cultures.
+I spent over six years researching with marginalised children and youth in Mexico and Brazil to understand what shapes their wellbeing and how to promote youth resilience.
+My personal and work ethics is firmly guided by the understanding that we are all teachers and learners at the same time.
+The magic happens when we remember the power of healing through community and nature, and recognise our shared humanity.

 Qualifications:

-• Training as accredited shamanic practitioner by the Healing Tree in Cornwall accredited with I.P.H.M., International shamanic counselling accreditation by Shamanism Ireland (completion 2025).
+• Accredited shamanic practitioner by the Healing Tree in Cornwall accredited with I.P.H.M.

-• Assistant Professor in Human Geography at the University of Birmingham, UK, and theme lead for the research theme ‘Sustainable, Resilient and Liveable Cities, Centre for Urban Wellbeing
+• Assistant Professor in Human Geography at the University of Birmingham, UK, focusing on ancestral wisdom, human-nature relations, healing and wellbeing

 • Post-doctoral Marie Curie Global Fellowship in Public Health (University of Sao Paulo) and Human Geography (University of Birmingham) on emotional resilience and wellbeing of youth in times of crises